 War crimes were also committed against Serb civilians by the Bosnian Serbs' foes in the bitter inter-ethnic war.

-Mr Karadzic was jointly indicted in 1995 along with the Bosnian Serb military leader, Ratko Mladic, for alleged war crimes they committed during the 1992-95 war.
+Mr Karadzic was jointly indicted in 1995 along with the Bosnian Serb military leader, Ratko Mladic, for war crimes they had allegedly committed during the 1992-95 war.

-He was obliged to step down as president of the SDS in 1996 as the West threatened sanctions against Republika Srpska.'Immunity promise'
+He was obliged to step down as president of the SDS in 1996 as the West threatened sanctions against Republika Srpska.

 Mr Karadzic says Dayton's chief architect, US diplomat Richard Holbrooke, promised him immunity from prosecution in exchange for quitting the political scene.
 Mr Holbrooke denies any such deal was struck.